 The production of these fertilisers releases large amounts of carbon dioxide (CO2) and nitrous oxide (N2O) into the atmosphere, both of which are potent greenhouse gases that contribute to global pollution.

-In contrast, organic fertilisers offer a more sustainable alternative.
-One such example is fish hydrolysate, which is derived from fish waste or byproducts.
-Unlike chemical fertilisers, the manufacturing process for fish hydrolysate typically involves less energy consumption and emits fewer greenhouse gases.
+In contrast, natural fertilisers offer a more sustainable alternative.
+One such example is fish hydrolysate, which is derived from fish waste or by-products.
+Unlike chemical fertilisers, the manufacturing process for fish hydrolysate typically involves less energy consumption and emits far fewer, if any, greenhouse gases.

-3. Overuse of Chemical Nitrogen Fertiliser Leading to Water Pollution
+3. Overuse of Chemical Fertiliser Leads to Water Pollution

 Chemical nitrogen fertiliser use has a significant impact on waterway systems, and understanding its effects is crucial for environmental conservation and regenerative agriculture.